 Affiliate fraud is everywhere.
 With the rise of online fraud and cybercrime, ensuring that your affiliate program is secure and not vulnerable to exploits of any kind – is crucial.

 In this blog post, we will discuss how to prevent your affiliate program from being exploited and the various ways in which it can be compromised.
-We will cover topics such as how to monitor affiliate activity and how to protect your program from malicious attacks.
+We will cover topics such as monitoring affiliate activity and protecting your program from malicious attacks.

 So, let’s dive in!